These Are The Richest Women In America

 The two women on the list deemed most philanthropic by Forbes' philanthropy scale are Laurene Powell Jobs, who inherited billions from her late husband Steve Jobs and has given away a total of $1.9 billion, as well as Lynn Schusterman, who sold Samson Resources, the oil company her late husband founded, in 2011 for $7.2 billion, of which she donated $2.3 billion.

-Notably absent from this list is Kylie Jenner, who, along with 220 other billionaires (including Sheryl Sandberg and Jay-Z) didn't make the $2.1 billion thresholds for this list with her net worth of $1 billion.
+Notably absent from this list is Kylie Jenner, who, along with 220 other billionaires (including Sheryl Sandberg and Jay-Z) didn't make the $2.1 billion threshold for this list with her net worth of $1 billion.

 Advertisement